Chat with us

 The BFSI sector uses fintech models to streamline the delivery process of financial services.
 However, while handling the sensitive financial data, there are numerous cybersecurity challenges you need to keep in mind.
 Complete following of the challenges helps in prioritizing your users’ trust and managing the data efficiently.
 Below are some of the common challenges for fintech firms.

-Cyber Threats and Data Breaches:
+Cyber Threats and Data Breaches

 Problem: Cyberattacks are intensified so much that they now push the boundaries of attacking sensitive information or data.
 From advanced cybersecurity phishing campaigns to ransomware and DDoS attacks, fintech companies face these data breaches.
 Additionally, these attacks are not limited to basic scams, but some cybercriminals demand millions of dollars for ransom payments.
-If their demands are not fulfilled, they try to threaten the firms that they will change data from the crucial transactions.
+If their demands are not fulfilled, they try to threaten the firms that they will change the data from the crucial transactions.

 Solution: To mitigate these risks, financial companies have to rely on enhanced security measures like monitoring new updates, security audits, and awareness programs on cyberattacks.

-Involvement of APIs and Third-Party Apps:
+Involvement of APIs and Third-Party Apps

 Problem: APIs are the strongest components of fintech development, enabling the creation of efficient and innovative solutions by seamlessly interconnecting necessary data.
 However, financial companies are at risk when an insecure API is compromised and grants access to malicious attacks.
 This results in complete reputational damage and major financial losses.
 Leveraging the APIs and integration of third-party services can be a vulnerability instead of being an asset if it lacks optimal security measures.